-If a student is late to lesson (i.e. specifically if they arrive after the register has been taken), the teacher should get the student into the lesson with as little fuss as possible.
+If a student is late to their lesson, the teacher should get the student into the lesson with as little fuss as possible.
 The teacher should then ask the student at an appropriate point to establish the reason for their late arrival.
-Three lates to lessons will automatically trigger a one hour after school detention.
+If there is no valid reason, the teacher should press oncall and the student will be taken to isolation for the rest of the day.
+In addition, if the student is late to P4-6 they will be taken to isolation but will also sit the following morning in isolation.